 What is the Code of Practice?

-It’s a legal requirement for VicForests to comply with the code.
+It’s a legal requirement for timber harvesting operators to comply with the Code.

-We do not administer the operation of the Code on private land or within plantation.
+We do not administer the operation of the Code on private land or within plantations.
 For more information on timber harvesting on private property and plantation harvesting, contact your local government authority.

 How does the Conservation Regulator regulate timber harvesting in Victoria?